 If the results are known in time they will be in your child’s end of year report, if not a separate notification will be sent.

-If your child does not pass, during year 2 they will continue to be supported through targeted interventions.
-They then re-sit the check with Year 1.
+If your child does not pass, during Year 2 they will continue to be supported through targeted interventions.
+They then re-sit the check at the end of Year 2.